wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

 `JavaScript` --> `WebAssembly`  --> `Native "OS" function`

 > ### As an Aside...
-> The term "OS" in in quotes to indicate that the native function we call might not actually belong to the native operating system.
+> The term "OS" is in double quotes to indicate that the native function being called might not actually belong to the underlying operating system.
 > In reality, this function belongs to the host environment within which this WebAssembly module is running, and in this particular case, this is the environment provided by the browser, not the underlying operating system.
 Nonetheless, from a WebAssembly point of view, we don't need to care about this detail.
 > All we need to know is that this function exists, and we can call it (if we're careful)!